gamesbook/pyprototypr/docs/source/examples/counters.rst

                 Counter("10-12", inf_russian_A)

-            These counters are shown outlined in blue in the screenshot (note that the blue line was *not* created as part of the script).
+            These counters are shown outlined in blue in the screenshot.
+Note that the blue line was *not* created as part of the script.

-            (Bear in mind conters are drawn in order, starting from the bottom-left, then moving across to the right to complete a row, then moving up to the next row - so in this example, counters 1 to 7 are drawn along the bottow row; 8 to 14 on the next up etc.)
+            Bear in mind that counters are drawn in order, starting from the bottom-left, then moving across to the right to complete a row, then moving up to the next row - so in this example, counters 1 to 7 are drawn along the bottow row; 8 to 14 on the next row up, and so on.

 ----------- ------------------------------------------------------------------
 Screenshot  .. image:: images/counters/counters_basic.png
-               :width: 90%
+               :width: 80%
 =========== ==================================================================